This past year, I was lucky enough to have a few posts go viral on social media and I have to admit, it’s one of the best feelings ever.

 Some of my posts that went viral I had shared more than once and the first few times I shared them, I got nothing.

-It only takes one popular account to see it, like it and share it and then BOOM.. it happens.
+It only takes one popular account to see it, like it, share it and then.. it just happens.

 You never know when a post will go viral but hopefully, with the advice I’ve just shared with you today, you’ll have an action plan ready to go when it does happen.